Shatranj

 Tata Steel Chess Tournament, one of Magnus Carlsen's most successful events Photo: Gerben van Es / TCS, CC BY-SA 4.0 via Wikimedia Commons

 Tata Steel Chess in Wijk aan Zee is the tournament most associated with Carlsen’s dominance.
-He has won it fourteen times, more than any other player in the event’s history.
+He has won it eight times (2008, 2010, 2013, 2015, 2016, 2018, 2019, 2022), more than any other player in the event’s history.
 The record speaks to remarkable consistency at an event that attracts the full world elite every January.

 His Norway Chess record is similarly strong.
 The home crowd event in Stavanger has been a reliable source of victories, and Carlsen has used it as an opportunity to test new openings and playing approaches in a supportive environment.